samlobe/antibody-Kd-prediction/esm3_iPLL/README.md

 esm3-large-multimer (2024-09 model) appears to have an interface pseudologliklihood (iPLL) that is useful as a zero-shot antibody binding affinity predictor in some cases, and it has unique info from popular tools like esm-IF, proteinMPNN, and Rosetta ddG.

-We provide a python script (`compute_iPLL.py`) that allows you to evlauate how mutations (provided in a fasta file) affect esm3's iPLL scores for protein (.pdb) structure that you provide.
+We provide a python script `compute_iPLL.py` that allows you to evlauate how mutations (provided in a fasta file) affect esm3's iPLL scores for protein structure that you provide (.pdb).

 ## Example